andrewgazelka/andrewgazelka.github.io/posts/concurrent-rust/definitions.markdown

   println!("sync c");
 }

 // runs "synchronously", at "the same time."
-We have to run these all at the same time fn run_sync() {
+We have to call `run_sync` all at once. fn run_sync() {
   do_a_sync();
   do_b_sync();